-3. Regulating Decent Burial
+Regulating Decent Burial

-We saw earlier that Cairns LJ in Hunter thought that 'burial means lawful and decent burial'.
-But this simply raises the question of what it means to prevent a lawful and decent burial.
+We saw earlier that Cairns LJ in Hunter thought that 'burial means lawful and decent burial.
+41 But this simply raises the question of what it means to prevent a lawful and decent burial.
 There a long legal history regarding the dead.
-Historically, the law relating to deceased bodies encompassed a voluminous number of Burial and other Acts, as well cases which were decided in both the Ecclesiastical and ordinary courts.
+Historically, the law relating to deceased bodies encompassed a voluminous number of Burial and other Acts, 42 as well cases which were decided in both the Ecclesiastical and ordinary courts.
 Since the church owned the land upon which burials took place, and this was consecrated land, much of the burial process was controlled by the church.
-As a general rule, canon law (church made law and regulations) governed the rituals and processes involved; however, these were often reaffirmed in the ordinary courts at common law.
+As a general rule, canon law (church made law and regulations) governed the rituals and processes involved:43 however, these were often re-affirmed in the ordinary courts at common law.
 While sway of the church (in particular the Church of England) was not absolute, its influence did permeate the common law regarding a variety of aspects of how the dead were dealt with.
 Interestingly, however, the specific offence of preventing lawful and decent burial is largely absent from the relevant jurisprudence.
 We are thus left to draw conclusions about what constitutes a 'decent' burial from cases which deal with disparate matters.

 A theme which emerged throughout the eighteenth and nineteenth century cases is that of the appropriate means of dealing with a deceased body.
-For instance, R v Scott (1842) concerned the burial of a body in a manner which had deprived the deceased of any 'customary or fit place for burial'.
-A similar issue arose in 1880 when Lucy James was alleged to have buried the dead body of her illegitimate child in her garden.
-One of the indictments against her alleged that 'unlawfully, wilfully and indecently did neglect and omit to provide decent Christian burial for the said corpse and unlawfully wilfully and indecently did put and permanently leave...the said corpse in a public place unfit and improper for the reception thereof.
-And in R v Price (1884) the question of the lawfulness (and by implication the appropriateness) of burning rather than burying the body of a child was at issue.
-We can also see that decency had a role to play in cases involving resurrectionists.
-In R v Lynn (1788), for example, Lynn was indicted on the grounds of taking a deceased body for the purposes of dissection.
-He was convicted of a misdemeanour, with the court holding that:
+For instance, R v Scott (1842) concerned the burial of a body in a manner which had deprived the deceased of any 'customary or fit place for burial'.44 A similar issue arose in 1880 when Lucy James was alleged to have buried the dead body of her illegitimate child in her garden.
+One of the indictments against her alleged that 'unlawfully, wilfully and indecently did neglect and omit to provide decent Christian burial for the said corpse and unlawfully wilfully and indecently did put and permanently leave...the said corpse in a public place unfit and improper for the reception thereof'45.
+And in R v Price (1884) the question of the lawfulness (and by implication the appropriateness) of burning rather than burying the body of a child was

-&lt;sup>42 For example, in 1887 there were 'more than a hundred and twenty public Acts of Parliament relating in whole or in part to matters connected with the burial of the dead.'
+42 For example, in 1887 there were 'more than a hundred and twenty public Acts of Parliament relating in whole or in part to matters connected with the burial of the dead.'
 J Brooke Little, The Law of Burial (3rd ed, Butterworth 1902) ix.

-&lt;sup>43 Ecclesiastical law took precedence in some areas such as determining the appropriate mode of burial of the deceased, whether they could be buried on consecrated ground, and whether they could be moved once buried.
-2 OB 248, 114 ER 97.
+43 Ecclesiastical law took precedence in some areas such as determining the appropriate mode of burial of the deceased, whether they could be buried on consecrated ground, and whether they could be moved once buried.

+44 2 QB 248, 114 ER 97.